sheldenr/leetcode-solutions/README.md

 - 844 (Solution memory complexity could be improved)
 - 206 (Learn how to iterarively reverse a linked-list)
 - 104 (Make sure you can confidently reimplement this)
+- 49 (Learn this solution on your own)

 # Milestones